learn-compsci/mathematical-techniques/content/Unit 1.md

 >[!Theorem]
 > $\forall x \in \mathbb{Z}[even(x^2) \to even(x)]$

+I will first show you the proof, it is really long and perhaps quite intimidating, there are a few things I need you to bear in mind.
+Every line is either:

+1. A fact we are assuming to be true.
+E.g. Fact 1.
+2. An explicit assumption we are making.
+3. A previously proven theorem.
+4. A line created by an application of a rule.

+Try to appreciate how this means we are basically starting from assumptions and facts, and everything else is a deduction.
+We are basically like Sherlock!

+The final line is then the conclusion of our proof.

 >[!Proof]
 > 1. Assume for the sake of contradiction that: $\sqrt{2}$ is rational.
 I.e. $\sqrt{2} \in \mathbb{Q}$
 > 2. $\forall x, \exists p \in \mathbb{Z}, q \in \mathbb{Z}, \exists d \in \mathbb{Z}[x = \frac{p}{q} \land q \neq 0 \land ( divides(d, p) \land divides(d, q) \to d = 1 )]$ \[Fact 1]